EEmery/polideuces-01/docs/en-1-getting-started.md

 ### Running the Robot

-To run the robot, simply run:
+To run the robot, make sure:
+- Your xbox gamepad is turned on and connected to your computer
+- The robot is turned on anc connected to the internet

+Then simply run:

 ```
 $python3 src/polideuces/controllers/remote_control.py